15 Days in Kanagawa & Hokkaido – Hotel Mystays Haneda

 Our stay in this hotel twice this trip: a four-night stay upon arrival into Japan followed by a single night after we returned eight days later from Hokkaido.
 Comments and pictures!

-The hotel has a complimentary shuttle bus service that runs between the hotel, domestic and international terminals of Haneda airport – but it only runs during specific hours.
-Our arrival into Japan on Day 01 was in the late afternoon and a couple of hours before the first bus started for the evening, so we had to make our own way from airport to hotel.
-On that; there are three options: the subway but you’d need to decide whether it’s fun to drag luggage along the five minute walk along small side roads from subway stop to the hotel – but it’s doable.
-There’s also the airport limousine bus, but the schedule and route we received was confusing – we couldn’t determine with confidence if our hotel was going to be on the route.
+The hotel has a complimentary shuttle bus service that runs between the hotel, domestic and international terminals of Haneda Airport – but it only runs during specific hours.
+Our arrival into Japan on Day 01 was in the late afternoon and a couple of hours before the first bus started for the evening, so we had to make our own way from the airport to the hotel.
+On that; there are three options: the subway but you’d need to decide whether it’s fun to drag luggage along the five-minute walk along small side roads from the subway stop to the hotel – but it’s doable.
+There’s also the airport limousine bus, but the schedule and route we received were confusing – we couldn’t determine with confidence if our hotel was going to be on the route.
 So, that left the final option: a cab, and the fare was just ¥1,040, just somewhat higher compared to if we were to take the limousine bus or subway and way more convenient.

-Pro-tip: the hotel has a back-entrance.
+Pro-tip: the hotel has a back entrance.
 It doesn’t make your walking distance to the Anamori-Inari station shorter by any significance, but it does mean you can stay out of the cold for an additional minute or so in winter.

-The hotel is right beside the main road, and rather small, and has perhaps just seven floors of rooms.
-Our double room was small, and decor and styling again was bland.
+The hotel is right beside the main road, rather small, and has perhaps just seven floors of rooms.
+Our double room was small, and decor and styling again were bland.
 But the room was clean and looked somewhat modern.
 Not dissimilar to what we got next at Vessel Inn Sapporo Nakajima Park – but the rate at the Sapporo hotel was higher than what we forked out for Mystays Haneda, so I’m willing to give this Haneda hotel a pass here.

-We opted not to have included breakfast for our stay, and there’s really no reason to.
-Tokyo is built-up, and coupled with the fact that the hotel is located near a subway stop meant that there were at least a dozen small diners and restaurants sprinkled around the hotel .And that’s not also counting the ubiquitous convenience stores too, of which there are three that we’d pass over the five minute walk to/fro subway stop and hotel: a 7-11, a Family Mart, and a Lawson.
+We opted not to have breakfast included for our stay, and there’s really no reason to.
+Tokyo is built up, and coupled with the fact that the hotel is located near a subway stop meant that there were at least a dozen small diners and restaurants sprinkled around the hotel.
+And that’s not even counting the ubiquitous convenience stores too, of which there are three that we’d pass on the five-minute walk to/from the subway stop and hotel: a 7-11, a Family Mart, and a Lawson.

-Beware: this is an ‘eco’ hotel i.e. there is no daily house-keeping.
+Beware: this is an ‘eco’ hotel i.e. there is no daily housekeeping.
 You’d need to pay extra if you want that.

 In-room Internet access was reliable and speedy; no issues at all in this regard.